 - Temple University | MA in History

-Santa Claus, boys’ soccer coach, wood worker, gardener, solar panel installer, bus driver, and RAGBRAI finisher: all of these are accurate descriptors of our history teacher, MARCUS.
-He’s so well-read that he is a member of the Wellman Library Board and won first place with the Hillcrest Academy trivia team at a library fundraiser.
+Santa Claus, boys’ soccer coach, wood worker, gardener, solar panel installer, bus driver, and RAGBRAI finisher: all of these are accurate descriptors of the Hillcrest Academy Social Studies teacher, MARCUS.
+As a Wellman Library Board member, he is so well-read that he captained and won first place with the Hillcrest Academy trivia team at a library fundraiser (more than once!).
 Marcus cultivates the love of learning in his students like he cultivates his beard: with care and a concentrated effort.
-He sees beauty in the “ground fog of low lying land”, flowers, and a bald eagle he often sees flying over the English River on his drive to work.
-He has the amazing ability to get lost even while using a GPS which he calls “exploring.”
+He sees beauty in the “ground fog of low lying land”, flowers, and a bald eagle he often sees flying over the English River on his drive to work, but he does have the amazing ability to get lost even while using a GPS . . . which he calls “exploring.”

 If you see something hopping in a classroom at Hillcrest Academy, don’t worry.
 It’s nothing abnormal, just one of our English teachers, BRYAN, jumping with excitement for his content.
 Bryan is chock full of passion for Jesus, books, and student “aha” moments.
 His faith is why he chose Hillcrest: “Jesus intrigues me,” he says..
 “His teachings both challenge and invite.
 His way of life is startlingly vibrant. . . .
 I love that we seek to follow him together at Hillcrest Academy.”
 A writer at heart, Bryan observes the world carefully and so discovers beauty in small moments from a sip of fresh coffee to a quiet conversation with God to a well-phrased sentence that a student just wrote.
 And if the internet were to crash tomorrow?
 No problem!
 Bryan would find a good book or shoot some hoops or play with his kids and be content.